vivliostyle/vfm/README.md

 # Vivliostyle Flavored Markdown

-Vivliostyle Flavored Markdown (VFM), a Markdown syntax specialized in book authoring.
+Vivliostyle Flavored Markdown (VFM), a Markdown syntax optimized for book authoring.
 It is standardized and published for Vivliostyle and its sibling projects.

 ## Principles